tentwentyfour/wp-video-lightbox/readme.txt

 = Can this plugin be used to do lightbox on images? = Yes

+= Can this plugin automatically create a thumbnail/anchor image from the YouTube video?
+Yes

 == Screenshots ==

 Please see this page for screenshots: